Jailbreaking Prompt Attack: A Controllable Adversarial Attack against Diffusion Models: Experiment

 \subsection{Experimental setups.}

-\vpara{NSFW prompts.} We evaluate the performance of JPA on the Inappropriate Image Prompt (I2P) dataset \cite{DBLP:conf/cvpr/SchramowskiBDK23}, a well-established collection of NSFW prompts.
-For the nudity concept, we select 142 prompts, referred to as NSFW-142, following \cite{zhang2024generate}.
-For the violence concept, we select 90 samples with violence levels exceeding 90\% as NSFW-90.
+\paragraph{NSFW prompts.} We evaluate the performance of JPA on the Inappropriate Image Prompt (I2P) dataset~\citep{DBLP:conf/cvpr/SchramowskiBDK23}, a well-established collection of NSFW prompts.
+For the nudity concept, we select $142$ prompts, referred to as NSFW-142, following~\citep{zhang2024generate}.
+For the violence concept, we select $90$ samples with violence levels exceeding $90\%$ as s NSFW-90.

-\vpara{Online services.} We evaluate our attack on four popular online services: DALL· E 2 \cite{ramesh2022hierarchical}, Stability.ai (Clipdrop of Stable Diffusion XL) \cite{stabilityai2023}, Midjourney \cite{midjourney}, and PIXART-$\alpha$ \cite{chen2023pixartalpha}.
+\paragraph{Online services.} We evaluate our attack on four popular online services: DALL· E 2~\citep{ramesh2022hierarchical}, Stability.ai (Clipdrop of Stable Diffusion XL)~\citep{stabilityai2023}, Midjourney~\citep{midjourney}, and PIXART-$\alpha$~\citep{chen2023pixartalpha}.

-\vpara{Offline T2I models with removal methods.} To evaluate the effectiveness of the attack on offline T2I models with removal methods, we adopt {ESD} \cite{gandikota2023erasing}, {FMN} \cite{zhang2023forget}, {SD-NP} \cite{rombach2022high}, and {SLD} \cite{DBLP:conf/cvpr/SchramowskiBDK23}, along with its three enhanced variants, i.e. {SLD-Medium}, {SLD-Strong}, and {SLD-MAX} ranked by their defense capabilities.
-To reproduce the fine-tuned diffusion models in ESD and FMN, we input "nudity" and "violence" separately as the target unsafe concepts for removal.

-\vpara{Baselines.} We begin by reporting the results of NSFW prompts used as input to Stable Diffusion without safety checkers under the \textit{No Attack} condition.
-For white-box attack methods, we selected \textit{UnlearnDiff} \cite{zhang2024generate} and \textit{P4D} \cite{chin2023prompting4debugging} to attack T2I models that employ removal methods.
+\paragraph{Offline T2I models with removal methods.} To evaluate the effectiveness of the attack on offline T2I models with removal methods, we adopt {ESD}~\citep{gandikota2023erasing}, {FMN}~\citep{zhang2023forget}, {SD-NP}~\citep{rombach2022high}, and {SLD}~\citep{DBLP:conf/cvpr/SchramowskiBDK23}, along with its three enhanced variants, i.e. {SLD-Medium}, {SLD-Strong}, and {SLD-MAX} ranked by their defense capabilities.
+To reproduce the fine-tuned diffusion models in ESD and FMN, we input ``nudity'' and ``violence'' separately as the target unsafe concepts for removal. \paragraph{Baselines.} We begin by reporting the results of NSFW prompts used as input to Stable Diffusion without safety checkers under the \textit{No Attack} condition.
+For white-box attack methods, we selected \textit{UnlearnDiff}~\citep{zhang2024generate} and \textit{P4D}~\citep{chin2023prompting4debugging} to attack T2I models that employ removal methods.
 In the case of black-box attack methods, we first report results using \textit{random character selection} to generate adversarial prompts.
-Then we reproduced \textit{QF-Attack} \cite{zhuang2023pilot}, opting to mask out words related to clothing, such as "wear tops and pants", as well as words related to peace and absence of harm, like "peaceful and fine", using a genetic algorithm (GA) to optimize the adversarial prompts.
-For \textit{Ring-A-Bell}, we report results from Ring-A-Bell-Union, following the settings detailed in \cite{tsai2023ring}.
-Finally, we implemented the RL method from \textit{SneakyPrompt} \cite{yang2024sneakyprompt}, setting $\tau$ = 0.26 for the attack.
+Then we reproduced \textit{QF-Attack}~\citep{zhuang2023pilot}, opting to mask out words related to clothing, such as ``wear tops and pants'', as well as words related to peace and absence of harm, like ``peaceful and fine'', using a genetic algorithm (GA) to optimize the adversarial prompts.
+For \textit{Ring-A-Bell}, we report results from Ring-A-Bell-Union, following the settings detailed in~\citep{tsai2023ring}.
+Finally, we implemented the RL method from \textit{SneakyPrompt}~\citep{yang2024sneakyprompt}, setting $\tau$ = $0.26$ for the attack.